Low Calorie Flour Alternatives

 Lupin Flour (247 kcal per 100g):

-A low-carb, gluten-free alternative to all-purpose flour, this flour is made from lupin beans, which is a legume found in Latin American countries and the Mediterranean region.
+A low-carb, gluten-free alternative to all-purpose flour, lupin flour is made from lupin beans, which is a legume found in Latin American countries and the Mediterranean region.
 It is keto-friendly, and works well for breading, pancakes, waffles etc.

 -